ekoka/vino/README.md

+# /!\ A warning for the accidental wanderer who was looking for a Python validation library
-# /!\ Warning: this library is still a work in progress.
+#### This is a work in progress.
-### As a validation library I feel compelled to tell you to wait until it's been thoroughly reviewed for possible vulnerabilities, before trusting it with sensitive data.
+#### Being a validation library, I feel compelled to post this warning, while I'm writing its documentation.
+I think it's a great tool and I already use it myself in my own personal projects, but that's because I built it and know all its nooks and cranes ;) everyone else will just have to wait a little.

+#### Feel free to download the code to play in non-critical settings.
 # /!\

 # Vino: a data validation toolkit